cicsdev/cics-java-liberty-springboot-jpa/README.md

 spring.jpa.show-sql=true
 ```

-spring-jpa.shpw-sql is not required - but is useful to display the sql which the JPA function is using to satisy the requests being made.
+*spring-jpa.shpw-sql* is not required, but is useful to display the sql which the JPA function is using to satisy the requests being made.

-spring.jpa.properties.hibernate.dialect is required to ensure that the application generates SQL which can be run by DB2
+*spring.jpa.properties.hibernate.dialect* is required to ensure that the application generates SQL which can be run by DB2

 ## Trying out the sample